kammitama5/kammitama5.github.io/_posts/2017-4-13-Thursday.md

 =========================================

-## x is not positive and y is not positive.
+* 5. x is not positive and y is not positive. *

 - (not p) AND (not q)

 =========================================

-## At least one of x and y is not positive.
+* 6. At least one of x and y is not positive. *

 - (not(p AND q))

 - (not p) OR (not q)

 =========================================
-## Neither x nor y is positive.
+* 7. Neither x nor y is positive.*

 - (not p) AND (not q)

 =========================================

-## It is not the case that both x and y are positive.
+* 8. It is not the case that both x and y are positive.*

 - (not(p AND q))

 =========================================

-## Both x and y are not positive.
+* 9. Both x and y are not positive. *

 - Not clear

 =========================================

-## If x is positive then y is positive.
+* 10. If x is positive then y is positive. *

 - p => q